JStuve/git-kit/README.md

     d.
 Select the `git-kit/build` folder

-5. Reload webpage
+6. Reload webpage

-_Live reload guide is available at this time_
+_Live reload guide is not available at this time_

+## 💻 Repository Overview

+`src/chrome-services`: Injected scripts that load onto a users webpage.
+For each feature there should be a unique script.

+NOTE: Future update will pull these scripts outside of the `src/` directory.

+`src/components`: UI elements for the extensions React application.
+These should be simple, 'dumb', components. (e.g. Buttons, Tabs, Dropdown, ect.)

+`src/models`: All of our interfaces, types, const, enums, will live in this folder.

+`src/utilities`: Small static classes used to improved common Typescript logic blocks.

+`src/**`: Root of the application contains all the React pages and boiler plate code.

+NOTE: Future update will isolate the pages into it's own directory.